andrewzhng2/React-Basic-Project/README.md

 # React-Basic-Project
- Leaning how to build a basic project
+ Learning how to build a basic project from scratch, instead of create react app